k3s-io/k3s/docs/release/k3s-release.md

 # Create GA Release Candidate
 Once QA has verified that the RC is good (or that any fixes have been added in follow up release candidates), it is time for the general release.

-1. Create new release in GH UI
+1. Create new release in the Github web interface
-2. Set title: v1.22.5+k3s1, add description with release notes.
+2. Set title: $NEW_K8S, add description with release notes.
 Leave the tag section blank.
 3. Check the pre-release field.
 4. Save as draft until RC testing is complete.

-Once QA signs off on RC:
+Once QA signs off on a RC:
-1. Set tag to be created - this tag should match the tag in the title.
+1. Set tag to be created - this tag should match the tag in the drafted title.
 2. Ensure prerelease is checked.
 3. Publish.